malevinson/malevinson.github.io/README.md

 ## Music Dashboard

 This app helps me organize and track my favorite artists to listen to, mostly throughout the workday.
 Sort your artists by ranking, name, date added, or randomly.
 Then pin a few to queue up those you want to listen for the day or week.
 I eventually want to expand on this but 2 young kids are keeping me very busy.
+Unfortunately this is not publically available yet.
+I am working on a serverless version now that will be extremly cheap and performant :).

 ![image info](./images/music-db.png)